wanyoike-max/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * Script 9 shows us how to print all possible combinations of dinglr digit numbers

 * Script 100 ahowa how to get all possible combinations of two digits

+* Script 101 shows us how to ge all possible combinations of 3 numbers